Fitness Reality X-Class Olympic Power Cage

 Here is a brief selection below to help you get started.

 You will want some way to secure the plates on the bar.
 You can go really simple and cheap here.
-If you buy a set they usually come with the steel spring clamps that I'm sure you all have seen in the gym or used.
-There are more fancier Olympic Weight Collars that you can purchase that lock on better and just look manly!
+If you buy a set they usually come with the solid steel spring clamps that I'm sure you all have seen in the gym or used.
+There are fancier Weight Collars that you can purchase that lock on better and just look manly!
 They would only be necessary for those of you who will be pushing a lot of weight and you cannot afford to have the weights moving around.

 Adjustable Weight Bench

-Last but not least you will want a bench that will fit inside of the power cage.
+Last but not least you will want a bench that will fit inside of the workout cage.
 So make sure to check the dimensions so you have plenty of room in there.
 You want to be conscious of how low or high you can go with the spotter bars if you are going to be benching alone and need them.

 Most of the racks on this page actually have the option to buy the bench with it and definitely make their own brand of benches to work with each model.